apache/maven-resolver/src/site/markdown/expected-checksums.md

 Maven Central emits headers `x-checksum-sha1` and `x-checksum-md5` along with artifact response.
 Google GCS on the other hand uses `x-goog-meta-checksum-sha1` and `x-goog-meta-checksum-md5` headers.
-Resolver will detect these and use their value.
+Resolver will detect all these and use their value.

 Emitted by: Maven Central, GCS, some CDNs and probably more.

+### Remote External checksums

+These are the "classic" checksums existing since Maven 1.
+They are laid on layout in the remote repository, next to the payload file (i.e. "lib.jar" and checksum "lib.jar.sha1").
+While they are the oldest kind of Resolver checksums, their shortcoming is that most often only SHA-1 and MD5 are produced.
+Basically, consumer is tied to those checksum algorithms only, that are provided by remote repository.
+Similarly, given both, the payload and the checksum comes from same origin, unless the origin is trusted (like Maven Central is), it may be seen as a risk.

 ## Trusted Checksums

-All the "expected" checksums discussed above are transport bound, they are all about URLs, HTTP requests and responses, or require Transport related API elements.
+All the "expected" checksums discussed above are used in transport only, they are all about URLs, HTTP requests and responses, or require Transport related API elements.

-Trusted checksums is a SPI component that is able to deliver "expected" checksums for given Artifact, without use of any transport API element.
-In other words, this API is not bound to transport.
+`TrustedChecksumsSource` is a SPI component that is able to deliver "expected" checksums for given Artifact, without use of any transport API element.
+In other words, this API is not bound to transport, but is generic.

-Since they map almost on-to-one into transport "Provided Checksum" strategy, resolver provides implementation that delegates Provided to Trusted checksums (makes Provided and Trusted checksums equivalent, transport-wise).
+Since they map almost one-to-one into transport "Provided Checksum" strategy, resolver provides implementation that delegates Provided to Trusted checksums (makes Provided and Trusted checksums equivalent, transport-wise).